Lesson #02: Multi-signature Transactions

 const forgingScript = ForgeScript.fromNativeScript(nativeScript);

-• ForgeScript.fromNativeScript create the forging script
+• ForgeScript.fromNativeScript: Create the forging script.

 const policyId = resolveScriptHash(forgingScript);